igaster/laravel-theme/README.md

 Features:

-* Views & Asset seperation in theme folders
+* Views & Asset separation in theme folders
-* Theme inheritence: Extend any theme and create Theme hierarcies (WordPress style!)
+* Theme inheritance: Extend any theme and create Theme hierarchies (WordPress style!)
-* Intergrates [Orchestra/Asset](http://orchestraplatform.com/docs/3.0/components/asset) to provide Asset dependencies managment
+* Integrates [Orchestra/Asset](http://orchestraplatform.com/docs/3.0/components/asset) to provide Asset dependencies managment
 * Your App & Views remain theme-agnostic.
 Include new themes with (almost) no modifications

 #### For Laravel 5.0 & 5.1, please use the [v1.0.x branch](https://github.com/igaster/laravel-theme/tree/v1.0)

 ## How it works

-Very simple, you create a folder for each Theme in 'resources/views' and keep all your views seperated.
+Very simple, you create a folder for each Theme in 'resources/views' and keep all your views separated.
 The same goes for assets: create a folder for each theme in your 'public' directory.
 Set your active theme and you are done.
 The rest of your application remains theme-agnostic©, which means that when you `View::make('index')` you will access the `index.blade.php` from your selected theme's folder.
 Same goes for your assets.

 ## Installation